swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/instructor_tips.md

 **Accessibility Check-In**

-Before you start, set up your computer and go to the back of the room.
+Before you start, review our  [accessibility checkist.](workshop_needs.html#accessibility).

+Set up your computer and go to the back of the room.
 Is your font big enough?

 If your room has a mic, use it, and have a helper stand in the back of the room as you start to confirm that you can be heard.